FactorioCalc/FactorioCalc/docs/guide.rst

   >>> ec2 = 2*rcp.electronic_circuit() + 3*rcp.copper_cable()

-Of cource in the late game we are going to want to use productivity-3 modules with beacons stuffed with speed-3 modules.
+Of course in the late game we are going to want to use productivity-3 modules with beacons stuffed with speed-3 modules.
 You can pass modules and beacons to the call above or include them in the `machinePrefs`.